The school is the place of nostalgia. The place of fear, panic, fun and Friends, of course, has turned into a cherished past in our memory eventually.

 And those students, who thrive to become the topper, try their level best to fit in this test.
 But unfortunately, they don’t realize they are losing their intelligence.

 What will happen if you don’t use a particular gadget for a long time?
 It will be rusted.
-In the same way, when students don’t use their brain, creativity for a long time, it ceases to exist.
+In the same way, when students don’t use their brains and creativity for a long time, they cease to exist.

-Real life requires different types of skills.
-It needs the skill of surviving.
+Real-life requires different types of skills.
+It needs the skill of survival.
 It needs the skill of embracing failure.
 It requires the skill of accepting you for who you are.
 It needs confidence.
 Brutally enough, school grades don’t teach us all these.

 And if you will consider your career aspect, you will see how your grade cards are exempted from all things in life.